mongodb/awscdk-resources-mongodbatlas/API.md

 ### CfnServerlessPrivateEndpointProps <a name="CfnServerlessPrivateEndpointProps" id="awscdk-resources-mongodbatlas.CfnServerlessPrivateEndpointProps"></a>

+**WARNING:** This resource is deprecated and will be removed in May 2025.

+If you try to create a new ServerlessInstance, you will create a Flex cluster.
+As a result, you can't create ServerlessPrivateEndpoints for these new instances.
+For more details, see [Migrate your programmatic tools from M2, M5, or Serverless Instances to Flex Clusters](https://www.mongodb.com/docs/atlas/flex-migration/).
 Returns, adds, edits, and removes private endpoints for serverless instances.
 To learn more, see the Atlas Administration API tab on the following tutorial.

 #### Initializer <a name="Initializer" id="awscdk-resources-mongodbatlas.CfnServerlessPrivateEndpointProps.Initializer"></a>